 The successor to the Nimitz class, the first of which (CVN-78, USS Gerald R. Ford

-) is currently under construction.
+) is currently complete and undergoing sea trials.
 Roughly similar to the Nimitz

 class, they will have significant upgrades in radar, combat systems, engineering, catapulting, and even flight-deck shape (for faster and easier aircraft handling).
 Although the U.S. no longer arms its surface ships with nuclear weapons, there'd be nothing besides policy preventing them from being so armed if the Navy wanted.

 Other Surface Ships

 The US Navy's first purpose-built missile cruiser, this nuclear-powered cruiser carried first Talos and then Tomahawk starting in the 1980s alongside a pair of conventional Terrier launchers, and was once intended to carry first Regulus and then Polaris nuclear missiles in her amidships space, though nothing ever came of it and she carried a pair of 5" guns instead.
 Like the Virginia

 cut short her third refuel and a planned modernization with AEGIS, and she was decommissioned instead.

 Virginia class cruiser